-For NetCommand-compatible satellite receivers and some cable boxes, GUIDE displays the on-screen programming guide for the receiver or cable box.
-Press ADJUST ▲ ▼ ■ and ENTER to navigate the displayed Guide.
-For NetCommand-compatible satellite receivers, you may also be able to use the number or other additional buttons.
+For NetCommand compatible satellite receivers and some cable boxes, GUIDE will display the on-screen programming guide for the receiver or cable box.
+Press ADJUST ▲ ▼ ◀ ▶ and ENTER to navigate the displayed Guide.
+For NetCommand compatible satellite receivers, you may also be able to use the number or other additional buttons.

-For NetCommand-compatible DVD players, GUIDE displays the DVD disc "top" menu (not the setup menu).
-For A/V Discs, press GUIDE to display the Track List screen.
-For IEEE 1394 devices with digital connections, press GUIDE twice to display the device's Guide.
-For memory cards, press GUIDE to display a JPEG thumbnail menu (video) or a playlist menu (audio).
+For NetCommand compatible DVD players, GUIDE will display the DVD disc "top" menu (not the setup menu).
+For A/V Discs, pressing GUIDE will display the Track List screen For IEEE 1394 devices with digital connections, press GUIDE twice to display the device's Guide.
+For media cards, pressing GUIDE displays a JPEG thumbnail menu (video) or a Play list menu (audio).